MajorZiploc/django-react/README.md

 ### For making a small decent site.
 Look at django-react-postgres-docker-heroku repo
 - switch from sqlite to postgres
-- Containerize both frontend and server, add docker-compose
+- Containerize both frontend and backend, add docker-compose
 - Add cicd pipeline
 - Add hosting